Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 The EU Representative Obligation (Article 27)

 Article 27 of GDPR requires that any controller or processor established outside the EU but subject to GDPR designate a representative in an EU member state in writing.
-This representative acts as a contact point for data subjects and supervisory authorities.
-It is not optional; it is a mandatory compliance appointment, and the fine for failure reaches up to €10 million or 2% of global turnover.
+This representative serves as a point of contact for data subjects and supervisory authorities.
+It is not optional; it is a mandatory compliance appointment, and the fine for failure reaches up to €10 million or 2% of the total.
+This obligation is absent from virtually every ATS-focused GDPR guide, yet it is one of the easiest items to demonstrate compliance with.ble EU Representative services offer designation under Article 27 for approximately $1,000–$3,000 per year, depending on tier.

 Recommended EU Representative Services